City Watch of King's Landing

 The City Watch was established under the Targaryen dynasty.
 Prince Daemon Targaryen once commanded the watch, from 104-105 AC.
 He was the one who instituted their uniform use of equipment, including the golden cloaks from which they get their name.
 The weapons he issued were dirk, short sword and cudgel.
-There were 2,000 Gold Cloaks at his time.
+There were two thousand Gold Cloaks at his time.

 A Game of Thrones

 Commander Janos Slynt is a corrupt man who embezzles money from his men, but King Robert deigns to keep him on lest his successor be worse.
 During the Tourney of the Hand, the gold cloaks are hard pressed to keep the king's peace.
 The Hand of the King, Lord Eddard Stark, commands Petyr Baelish to find funds to hire more watchmen, and lends twenty of his own Winterfell guardsmen to help for the tourney's duration.

 After Robert's death, Petyr Baelish tells Eddard he will make certain the gold cloaks are loyal to him in the power struggle against Queen Cersei Lannister, with a bribe of six thousand gold coins.
 In truth, Baelish bribes Slynt to support the queen, which is ultimately successful when Janos and one hundred gold cloaks accompany Eddard to the throne room and betray him, killing his men.
 Janos is rewarded with lordship over Harrenhal.
 After being dismissed from the Kingsguard, Ser Barristan Selmy kills the gold cloaks that Janos sends to arrest him.